10 Habits That Will Make You Smarter

 Adequate sleep is crucial for cognitive function, memory consolidation, and overall brain health.
 Improve your sleep habits by.

-Also, create a relaxing bedtime routine and avoid screens before bed as this will give quality rest time.
+Also, create a relaxing bedtime routine and avoid screens before bed, as this will give quality rest time.

 Studies have shown that excessive Smartphone use is detrimental to cognitive performance.